iqbalmineraltown/flutter_sms_receiver/README.md

 - Generate acceptable [message format](https://developers.google.com/identity/sms-retriever/verify)

   - DON'T generate hash message on runtime using `AppSignatureHelper`.
-Store hash as constant inside your app before building app package.
+Store hash as constant inside your app, either on the server or client.

 - Add dependency to this package